We're Logan and Emily!

 Logan Buie and Emily Fitzpatrick are both multi-certified dog trainers.

-Between the two of them they have experience with behavior concerns like:
+Between the two of us we have experience with behavior concerns like:

 • reactivity, anxiety, and fear